-There are five possible hero profiles, each with a different mix of attributes, skills and possessions.
-Two of them are female; three are male. ("Heroine" is probably a sexist word, so we won't use it.)
-"The Party Leader" chapter describes all five.
-Choose one to lead your party.
+There are two possible hero profiles, one male and one female, each with the same attributes, skills and possessions. ("Heroine" is probably a sexist word, so we don't use it.)
+"The Party Leader" chapter further describes your hero.
+Choose one of the two to lead your party.